dustinnh/Walled-Garden/README.md

 - Understand what each component does
 - Implement proper backup and monitoring

-### What's the difference between this and authelia-file-admin?
+### What's the difference between this and Authelia Admin Panel?

-- **authelia-file-admin**: Single Flask application for managing Authelia users
+- **[Authelia Admin Panel](https://github.com/dustinnh/Authelia-Admin-Panel)**: Standalone Flask application for managing Authelia users (can be used with any Authelia setup)
-- **Walled Garden**: Complete architecture with Caddy + Authelia + multiple services
+- **Walled Garden**: Complete reference architecture with Caddy + Authelia + multiple services + documentation

-They complement each other - the walled garden uses authelia-file-admin as one of its components.
+They complement each other:
+- The **Admin Panel** is a software product that can be used independently
+- The **Walled Garden** is a complete architecture that includes the Admin Panel as one component
+- Use Admin Panel alone if you already have Authelia
+- Use Walled Garden for complete SSO gateway deployment from scratch

 ### How do I add a new service?